 The Republican Party of South Carolina and the state Election Commission announced Tuesday that they will cover the full costs of conducting January's presidential primary.

 "In light of the recent request from [the South Carolina Associate of Registration and Election officials] and some county elections offices for reimbursement of additional expenses, the Republican Party has agreed to pay all legitimate expenses directly related to the conduct of the Republican PPP," said Chris Whitmire, the director of public information for the state Election Commission, in an email.

 "These expenses would be in addition to the expenses for which the SEC reimburses following other statewide elections."

-In recent weeks, some counties expressed concerns about funding the Republican presidential primary out of their own budgets.
+In recent weeks, about funding the Republican presidential primary out of their own budgets.
 Despite the announcement from the SCGOP, Greenville County said it would still consider legal action.